robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    See the :ref:`guide-tables` guide for more information about tables, for example how to create a "windowed table" where aggregate values are placed into configurable time windows, providing you with answers to questions like "what was the value in the last five minutes", or "what was the value of this count like yesterday".
+    - The :ref:`guide-tables` guide -- for more information about tables.

+        Learn how to create a "windowed table" where aggregate values are placed into configurable time windows, providing you with answers to questions like "what was the value in the last five minutes", or "what was the value of this count like yesterday".

 ``app.Set()`` -- Define a new Set-based table
 ---------------------------------------------